christian-fei/christian-fei.github.io-pandoc/posts/2018-10-31-my-current-blogging-stack.md

 [check out `purge` here](https://github.com/christian-fei/christian-fei.github.io/tree/master/purge)

-# wrapping up
+# wrapping it up

-i am really happy for decision, it's super lightweight and smooth, once you figure out how to include a html template in your posts and understand the full potential of `pandoc`.
+i am glad of the results. it's super lightweight and smooth (once you figure out how to include a html template in your posts and understand the full potential of `pandoc`).

-it's a lightweight setup, with the bare minimum that i need, so I encourage you to fork away and give me feedback.
+it's a lightweight setup, with the bare minimum that i need, so I encourage you to fork away and give me feedback [on twitter](https://twitter.com/christian_fei)!

 ✌️